OutSystems/docs-product/src/extensibility-and-integration/integrate-external-db-ib.md

 To integrate with an external database using Integration Builder:

-1. Log into Integration Builder with your development environment URL and your username and password.
+1. Log into Integration Builder with your development environment URL, your username and password.

 1. Create a new integration for an external system and configure its settings.